1. Introduction

 Pamela wares were drip-glazed.
 Some were identical to PPP or Remued pieces made at the same time.
 Glazes were all-over glossy - Premier's use of dull glazes in combination did not begin until later.
 Applied gumleaf and gumnut decoration was used on some shapes.

 The Pamela name was short-lived however, production being limited to probably no more than a few months.
 Most Pamela shapes are quite rare today as a result.
-A numbering system was commenced, although not at the outset and the numbers only reached about 30 before the Pamela name was discontinued in 1934.
-Unlike Remued, Pamela numbering did not use suffixes to denote applied decoration or size; different sizes of the same shape had different numbers.
+A numbering system was commenced, although not at the outset and the numbers only reached about 31 before the Pamela name was discontinued in 1934.
+Unlike Remued, Pamela numbering did not use suffixes to denote applied decoration or size; different versions of the same shape had different numbers.
 For the catalogue index of the Pamela numbering series, click here.

 A couple of base inscriptions are recorded that coincide with Pamela's demise.
-The pots were apparently sitting in the drying racks at Oakover Road, incised Pamela 1934, when the decision was taken to abandon the Pamela name.
+Pots were apparently sitting in the drying racks at Oakover Road, incised Pamela 1934, when the decision was taken to abandon the Pamela name.
 The leather-hard base was then washed, almost obliterating the Pamela inscription and 'Remued' was incised in its place (see Pamela 14.)

 Quite a few Pamela shapes were absorbed into the Remued Early Series numbering.
 Former Pamela shapes are found scattered through the Early Series, mostly between about 140 and 200.